 A legal team can, therefore, be assembled in different ways, depending on the type of case and scale of work needed.
 The critical element is to select the best expert for your particular legal issue.
 Gary can work collaboratively in the traditional model being briefed by law firms, or directly alongside an in-house counsel team, or on a direct briefing from a client outside the legal profession.

 Some legal work is often more efficient with a direct briefing – tribunal representation, expert advice/ opinions, mediated disputes, for instance.
 On the other hand, large litigation with heavy document disclosure is the opposite scenario, where an instructing solicitor is necessary.
+Once court papers are filed to begin litigation, in most cases a solicitor will be needed under NZ Law Society rules.
 That person could be your usual lawyer/firm, or Gary can help you find the right solicitor.

 An overseas lawyer or in-house counsel is able to instruct a New Zealand barrister directly if they have a valid practising certificate in their home country.

-Key advantages of dealing with a barrister include:
+What are the advantages of dealing with a Barrister?

 - Independence – Gary’s duty is to you as the client, not to any partners or billing targets as in a law firm.
 His job is to fearlessly advocate your interests.